Skip to Content

 Categories:

 Making the fear-instilling task of public speaking seem easy, Mt.
-SAC’s Speech and Debate finalists have shown strength in words at Gabrielino High School, earning their spot along with the admiration of all who attended.
+SAC Early College Academy’s Speech and Debate finalists have shown strength in words at Gabrielino High School, earning their spot along with the admiration of all who attended.

 What happened

-Speaking on a variety of topics, from the historical demonization of witches to improvisational pieces on financial literacy, each person within the team put their best foot forward, speaking with both confidence and clarity to deliver their points.
+From the historical demonization of witches to improvisational pieces on financial literacy, each student on the team put their best foot forward, speaking with both confidence and clarity to deliver their points.
 For contenders such as Tara Phapornchai, competing in Varsity Original Oratory, Varsity exempt, and Varsity impromptu, rushing from each class was not ideal.
 However, for more specialized rounds, such as Jocelyn Pena in Novice informative, Annika Wotherspoon in Varsity informative, Adam Nguyen in Novice exempt, and Evan Barba in Varsity Humor, they were allowed more time to delve into their topics, participating in whichever event suited them best.

 For those in the informative events, it sounds exactly as the name implies, informing the audience on a certain topic, event, or idea with evidence and ideas stated clearly and professionally.
 Similarly, while competing in Varsity Original Oratory, the goal is to inform or persuade the judges on a specific topic of your choice.
 As for the more humorous speeches, they require a bit more acting and drama to engage with the comedic side of speeches.
 However, with varsity/ novice exempt and impromptu, very little time is provided to the competitors, as they are required to write their speech on the spot, later doing their presentation on said speech.